Eppo-exp/eppo-docs/docs/feature-flagging/experiment-assignment.md

 ### Create an experiment

-Click "Create Expeirment" on the experiment allocation to create an experiment.
+Click "Create Experiment" on the experiment allocation to create an experiment.
 You can do this at any time, even after experiment assignment has begun.

 ![Randomization 1](/img/feature-flagging/randomization-1.png)